Kimmix/expertSystem/README.md

-#Expert System (pyKnow) and more
+# Expert System (pyKnow) and more

+Expert system project use for 05506210 ARTIFICIAL INTELLIGENCE Course

-Just run
+## Just run

 ```
 npm install
 ```

-then
+and then

 ```
 npm start
 ```

-Expert system project use for 05506210 ARTIFICIAL INTELLIGENCE Course
+---

 Bulid with Node.js with Express Server to run PythonShell(main.py) include basic html website for query data to run PyKnow